harshalpatidar77/Heart-Disease-Prediction-in-Machine-Learning-/README.md

-# Heart Disease Prediction in Machine Learning
+Heart Disease Prediction in Machine Learning
 ## Project Overview
-This Project predicts whether a person has heart disease using machine learning.
+This Project predicts whether a person has heart disease using machine learning. it includes age, cp, trestbps, and other clinical parameters.
+The dataset for this project was sourced from Kaggle and processed using Pandas for efficient data cleaning, transformation, and analysis.
 ## Dataset
 Heart disease dataset(heart_disease_data.csv)
 ## Technologies Used